PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 ![Annotated screenshots highlighting the buttons to create a document within a folder](images/adding-documents-content-create-document.png)
 3. Edit title, make visible to students, click cog icon to add description.
 ![Screenshot of the top of a new document in Ultra; document name, visibility, and the settings cog](images/adding-documents-name-visibility-cog.png)
-4. You can then add content to a Document such as text, files, and embedded websites.
-See our other guides for this informtation.
+4. You can then add content to a Document such text [(adding text guide)](https://vle-support.york.ac.uk/ultra/text), files [(adding files guide)](https://vle-support.york.ac.uk/ultra/files), and images (adding images guide)(https://vle-support.york.ac.uk/ultra/images).